AItoolstack/smart-invoice-spend-analysis/README.md

 # Smart Invoice Spend

 This project uses Large Language Models (LLMs) to extract, classify, and analyze invoice line items.
-The goal is to automate spend categorization and uncover insights using a low-code/no-code AI tool stack.
+The goal is to automate spend categorization and uncover insights using  AI tool stack.

 ## 💼 Use Case